-Luke works as a maths tutor Melbourne for high school and University students and provides one-to-one and student-organised group tutoring in person or online since 1997.
+Dr Luke works as a maths tutor Melbourne for high school and University students and provides one-to-one tutoring, group tutoring, student-organised group tutoring or online tutoring since 1997.

 The development of mathematics is human’s ever-increasing endeavours of abstraction.
 Prehistoric people might realise that a collection of two apples and a collection of two oranges has something in common, namely quantity of their members.
 More complex mathematics did not appear until around 3000 BC, when the Babylonians and Egyptians began to use arithmetic, algebra and geometry for surveying, building, and observing universe.
 People studied the relationships among quantities, whether of magnitudes (as in geometry) or of numbers (as in arithmetic) or the generalization of these two fields (as in algebra).